 Pimecrolimus cream (Elidel) is a topical, steroid-free, anti-inflammatory medication used to treat eczema, amongst other inflammatory skin conditions.
-It is available on prescription and can be applied to affected skin on the face, head and around the eyes where steroid creams are not recommended.
+It is available on prescription and can be applied to affected skin on the face, head and around the eyes where corticosteroid creams are not recommended.

 Antihistamines may help the itching.
 The drowsiness they cause can also be useful at night to conquer sleeplessness caused by the irritation.

 In some cases, medications to suppress the immune system may be needed to treat the condition.

-In severe cases, phototherapy or ultaviolet (UV) treatment may be suggested.
+In severe cases, phototherapy or ultraviolet (UV) treatment may be suggested.
 This involves controlled exposure to UV-A and/or UV-B for a few minutes, two to three times each week.
-A treatment course may continue for several months.
+A course of treatment may continue for several months.